WiseAlpha corporate bonds – a safer alternative to p2p lending?

 Conclusions on WiseAlpha

 WiseAlpha offers an interesting product for individual investors.
 You don’t need large amounts of money to buy corporate bonds.
-These are safer than the usual peer to peer lending options found on other platforms.
-You can invest in financial products that are usually only available to large banks, pension funds or specialist funds.
+They are a safe alternative to the usual peer to peer lending options found on other platforms.

 The platform lists only well-known companies (Virgin Media, Deutsche Bank).
 It’s easy to do your own research on these companies outside of WiseAlpha platform.